Available Practitioners

 Models of God by Sallie McFague

-What Happened to You by Bruce D. Perry, MD, PhD and Oprah Winfrey
+What Happened to You by Bruce D. Perry, MD, PhD, and Oprah Winfrey

 Anchored: How to Befriend Your Nervous System Using Polyvagal Theory by Deb Dana